dfinity/candid/spec/Candid.md

 M(id(v*) : principal) = i8(1) M(v* : vec nat8)
 ```

-Note:

-* Since `null`, `reserved`, `record {}`, and records of such values, take no space, to prevent unbounded sized message, we limit the total vector length of such zero-sized values in a messagev (on the wire) to be 2,000,000 elements.
-For example, if a message contains two vectors, one at type `vec null` and one at type `vec record {}`, then the length of both vectors combined cannot exceed 2,000,000 elements.

 #### References

 `R` maps an Candid value to the sequence of references contained in that value.
 The definition is indexed by type.